CHRP News

 Celebrating Eight New CHRP Researchers

 April 1, 2024: As part of our commitments to both increasing equity in our grantmaking and seeding the pipeline of the next generation of HIV researchers, CHRP announces $80,000 in new awards to support mentored training for eight early career-stage HIV researchers in California.
 Each of these researchers have lived experience in at least one of our priority communities (often three or more), and each is committed to serving these communities going forward.
 We celebrate the accomplishments of these eight dedicated researchers, and are grateful for the opportunity to fulfill the community mandate of “nothing about us without us”.
 These exciting projects will focus on resilience factors, housing insecurity, the California Healthy Youth Act, intimate partner violence, PrEP, and more; they will serve communities such as Latinx people with newly diagnosed HIV, transgender women of color, asylum seekers, youth, and internet-based sex workers.
-More details about the researchers and the work that CHRP will fund them to do will be posted here later this spring.
+More details about the researchers and the work that CHRP will fund is posted on our Funded Research page, under Mentored Training Diversity Supplements, linked here

 CHRP Invests $13 Million Across Sixteen Newly Funded HIV Research Projects